-Amazon and Microsoft both are undisputed leaders in the cloud industry.
-Microsoft's Azure is a cloud computing platform that enables deevlopers and businesses to create, deploy and manage apps and serviecs through the Microsoft managed data centers (Wikipedia).
-Microsoft Azure started in 2010 and is enjoying growing popuarity over time.
-Amazon's range of cloud services have seen their popularity growing for several reasons.
-Apart from higher accessibility and the ease to deploy and operate, Amazon's competitive pricing and content driven marketing strategy have also enabled wider reach and growth in sales.
+Amazon and Microsoft are the undisputed leaders in the cloud industry.
+Microsoft’s Azure is a cloud computing platform that offers platform and services for developers and businesses to create, deploy, and manage apps through Microsoft managed data centers (Wikipedia).
+Microsoft Azure started in 2010 and is enjoying growing popularity over time.
+Amazon’s range of cloud services has seen its popularity grow for several reasons.
+Apart from higher accessibility and the ease to deploy and operate, Amazon’s competitive pricing and content-driven marketing strategy have also enabled wider reach and growth in sales.
 AWS now accounts for a significant portion of the revenue of the company.
 AWS or Amazon Web Services offers a very large range of services.
-A large number of leading organziations like Netflix depend on AWS for worldwide availability of their services.
+A large number of leading organizations like Netflix depend on AWS for the worldwide availability of their services.

 AWS Revenue versus Microsoft Intelligent Cloud

 |Year||AWS Revenue (Millions)||Microsoft Intelligent Cloud Revenue (Millions)|